lablup/backend.ai-docs-webui/docs/share_vfolder/share_vfolder.rst

    :align: center

 Back to User B's account and visit to the Summary page.
 At the bottom of the page, you can see an invitation with the title Invitation arrived.
-If you don't see the invitation, go to another page once and then go back to the Summary page again.
 Click the ACCEPT button to accept the invitation.

 .. image:: invitation_accept.png
    :width: 350